glimpse-editor/getglimpse-web/content/posts/successful-first-binary-release.md

 After receiving user feedback we also intend to [restore the Color icon theme](https://github.com/glimpse-editor/Glimpse/issues/232) as an option for the user interface.

-We are also reviewing how to [support the CMYK colour space](https://github.com/glimpse-editor/Glimpse/issues/252) and [add attribution in the front end UI](https://github.com/glimpse-editor/Glimpse/issues/179) for upstream contributors and translators.
+We are also reviewing how to [support the CMYK color space](https://github.com/glimpse-editor/Glimpse/issues/252) and [add attribution in the front end UI](https://github.com/glimpse-editor/Glimpse/issues/179) for upstream contributors and translators.

 You can see the full list of candidate issues [in this milestone](https://github.com/glimpse-editor/Glimpse/milestone/5).
 Be aware that our plans are subject to change depending on which blockers we encounter.